Final report for GNE18-166

 Farmers are increasingly interested in planting cover crops to improve soil health, reduce nutrient losses, and enhance pest suppression, and government agencies support the use of cover crops by offering cost-share programs.
-This research seeks to compare cover crop incentive programs and adoption rates in Maryland, New York, Pennsylvania, and Vermont and to better understand the relationship between farmer adoption and incentive program structure, payment, and restrictions.
-I will examine existing literature on the barriers to adoption, catalog cover crop incentive programs, and conduct a survey to understand the various benefits and challenges of participating in cover crop incentive programs.
-New knowledge generated in this project will be used to develop recommendations to improve incentive programs with the goal of increasing the number of farmers who use cover crops and the amount of farmland that is cover cropped in the Northeast.
-Because cover cropping can improve soil health, help farmers to manage pests and weeds, this research will tackle one of the most significant challenges facing the United States: regenerating soil health and increasing crop viability.
+This research examined cover crop incentive programs and adoption rates in Maryland, New York, Pennsylvania, and Vermont to better understand the relationship between farmer adoption and incentive program structure, payment, and restrictions.
+Our team examined existing literature on the barriers to adoption, cataloged cover crop incentive programs by gathering data of six incentive programs, and conducted a survey of growers to understand the various benefits and challenges of participating in cover crop incentive programs.

 Cover cropping provides a sustainable way to mitigate climate change and can help farmers to increase production while regenerating existing farmland (Foley et al. 2011).
 Farmers that have adopted the use of cover crops have found that it improves soil health, reduces soil erosion, and increases soil organic matter (CTIC.
 2017).
 The 2016-2017 Annual Cover Crop Survey revealed that farmers are seeing yield gains from cover crops with 1.3 and 3.8 percent increased yield in corn and soybeans, respectively.
 The report also showed that 66 percent of farmers indicated that cereal rye helped suppress weeds (CTIC.
 2017).
 Therefore increased adoption of cover crops can improve ecosystem services.

-This research intends to bridge the gap between cover crop programs and implementation by building upon existing knowledge and gathering preliminary data.
-Our focus is to deepen understanding of (i) the cover crop incentive programs across Maryland, New York, Pennsylvania, and Vermont, (ii) what farmers and other stakeholders appreciate and find challenging about these programs, and finally (iii) to provide program recommendations to improve farmer adoption rates and benefits.
-Building upon existing literature, collecting program data, and surveying farmers and program administrators will best inform these questions.
+This research bridged the gap between cover crop programs and implementation by building upon existing knowledge and gathering preliminary data.
+Our focus was to deepen our understanding of the cover crop incentive programs across Maryland, New York, Pennsylvania, and Vermont by examining which farmers participate in these programs, how participation impacts the amount of land planted with cover crops, and how satisfied farmers are with incentive programs.
+By understanding this information, our goal was to highlight how programs could be improved to increase adoption rates and enhance benefits.

-For our initial study, we will have conversations with farmers and program administrators to ensure that we have considered all relevant factors.
-As part of the proposal development process we reached out to members of the Northeast Cover Crops Council.
-We contacted representatives at the agriculture departments in New York, Maryland, and Vermont and they have agreed to answer questions to help complete our research.
-Additionally, we have been in touch with individuals at Cornell University, The Pennsylvania State University, The University of Vermont, University of Delaware, and the Economic Resource Service and Natural Resource Conservation Service at the USDA all whom have agreed to collaborate on this study.
+For our initial study, we had conversations with farmers and program administrators to ensure that we have considered all relevant factors.
+As part of the proposal development process, we reached out to members of the Northeast Cover Crops Council.
+We also contacted representatives at the agriculture departments in New York, Maryland, and Vermont and they agreed to answer questions to help complete our research.
+Additionally, we have been in touch with individuals at Cornell University, The Pennsylvania State University, The University of Vermont, University of Delaware, and the Economic Resource Service and Natural Resource Conservation Service at the USDA all whom agreed to collaborate on this study.